Miista/ProtonProposals/Records/Records.md

     record Person(name: String, age: Int)

+The part `(name: String, age: Int)` is the record "constructor".
+Declaring a record would generate a function with the name of the record taking the number of parameters declared in the record constructor.

 Declaring a record would also generate accessors for any given attribute declared for the record.
 As in the example both `name` and `age` would be members of the `Person` record